Squad Mission Support System: History

 The SMSS was developed for the US Army as transport and logistics support by Lockheed Martin Missiles and Fire Control division.
 The SMSS Block 0 could travel up to 15 mph and carry up to 1200 lb in gear.
 Unloaded, it weighed up to 4000 lb and could potentially be parachuted from an aircraft.
 It can be driven by an operator or remotely operated, or operate in supervised autonomy.
-Currently the SMSS is unarmed, but there are plans to arm it with either RPG or small missile systems.
+Currently, the SMSS is unarmed, but there are plans to arm it with either RPG or small missile systems.

 The SMSS Block 1 went to Afghanistan for a military utility assessment in late 2011.
 The Block 1 version has a lighter frame, infrared driving lights, a smaller and more efficient sensor package, and insulated exhaust and hydraulics that make them quieter in the field.
 It is heavier, at 3800 lb unloaded, but can carry a larger, 1200 lb payload, and has a 125 mi operating range.
 The SMSS can operate autonomously, be programmed to "follow the leader," be tele-operated, or controlled manually by getting on the vehicle and using a joystick to steer.
 The vehicle has a litter-carrying kit for casualty evacuation.

 Four vehicles were deployed to Afghanistan.
-They were used to resupply small combat outposts and strongpoints, and construction projects on its larger forward operating base.
+They were used to resupplying small combat outposts and strongpoints, and construction projects on its larger forward operating base.
 One unit used the SMSS to carry a total of10000 lb of supplies over the course of two days to a small combat outpost two kilometers away, regularly carrying 2,000-pound loads.
-One time, soldiers overloaded one vehicle up with filled sandbags, which was estimated to weigh 4000 lb (exceeding Lockheed’s recommended carrying weight of 1,200 pounds), and successfully drove it up a 30-degree slope.
+One time, soldiers overloaded one vehicle up with filled sandbags, which were estimated to weigh 4000 lb (exceeding Lockheed’s recommended carrying weight of 1,200 pounds), and successfully drove it up a 30-degree slope.
 While initially planned as a squad-level asset, it was used more at the platoon level.
 From fielding experiences, Lockheed planned improvements to the system, considering adding another alternator to increase its power output since one group of soldiers in Afghanistan had been trying to use it as a mobile operations center by loading it up with generators and batteries while out on missions.
 Lockheed is also considering adding a manipulator arm so it can load and unload cargo itself.
 The deployment to Afghanistan for operational evaluations lasted from January to May 2012.